How to Calculate Voltage Drop: NEC Formula & Examples

 Three-Phase Voltage Drop Formula

-The key difference is the replacement of “2” with “1.732” (the square root of 3), which accounts for the phase relationship in a balanced three phase voltage system.
-Mastering these electrical 3 phase calculations is essential for commercial and industrial electricians.
+The 1.732 factor (square root of 3) accounts for the phase relationships in a balanced three-phase circuit.
+Mastering these three-phase calculations is essential for commercial and industrial electricians.

 Step-by-Step Guide: How to Calculate Voltage Drop